How Long Does Applesauce Last In Fridge?

 5. Follow First-In, First-Out (FIFO) Rule: Use the oldest applesauce first to ensure you're consuming it while it's still fresh.

 By following these techniques and regularly inspecting your applesauce, you can enjoy it safely and reduce food waste.
-For more information on storing other food items, check out our articles on how long various products last in the fridge, such as how long does sea buckthorn juice last in the fridge? and how long does fresh fish last in the fridge?.
+For more information on storing other food items, check out our guide on how long does sea buckthorn juice last in the fridge?

 Remember, when in doubt, it's always safer to discard any food item that doesn't pass your inspection.
 Consuming spoiled food can lead to foodborne illnesses, so it's best to err on the side of caution.